Mikecruzm/flatiron-frontend-phase-1-project/README.md

 ## a Meme finder it will find you a random meme with a click of a button!

 This project is small project made for my school Flatiron School.
 In order to demostrate the skills and tools I have learn so far in school.
-Some of the things I used to get this running was HTML, Main.js and css.
+Some of the things I used to get this running was HTML, Main.js and CSS.